Film and Media Studies

 Special Requirements for the Ph.D.
 Degree

-Students in the stand-alone Film and Media Studies track are held to the same Department of Film and Media Studies requirements and deadlines as students in the combined degree track: 12 graduate-level courses, including the required courses listed above and four additional Film and Media Studies seminars.
+Students in the stand-alone Film and Media Studies track are held to the same Department of Film and Media Studies requirements and deadlines as students in the combined degree track: twelve graduate-level courses, including the required courses listed above and four additional Film and Media Studies seminars.

 In addition, students in both tracks are expected to complete the following requirements:

-1. Qualifying examinations.
-Qualifying examinations follow the regulations of the participating department with at least one member of the Film and Media Studies Executive Committee participating.
+Qualifying Examinations Qualifying examinations follow the regulations of the participating department with at least one member of the Film and Media Studies Executive Committee participating.
 Students pursuing the stand-alone Ph.D. in Film and Media Studies should consult the DGS for details about the format of the examinations and formation of the examining committee.

-3. Defense of Method.
-A defense of method occurs when the dissertation is nearing completion, one or two terms before submission.
+Defense of Method A defense of method occurs when the dissertation is nearing completion, one or two terms before submission.
 The purpose of this defense is to provide guidance and feedback at a critical stage, in order to assist the dissertation’s final form.
 At least three faculty readers meet with the student; the DGS of Film and Media Studies is (and, for students in the combined degree program, the DGS of the participating department is also) invited to participate.
 For combined degree students, at least one examiner of the dissertation must be a member of the Film and Media Studies Executive Committee and one must be from the participating department; for students in the stand-alone track, two-thirds of the dissertation committee members should be a member of the Film and Media Studies Executive Committee.

 The faculty in Film and Media Studies considers participation in the Teaching Fellows Program to be essential to the professional preparation of graduate students.
 Students normally teach in years three and four.
 Every student may expect to assist in two Film and Media Studies courses, one of which will very likely be Introduction to Film Studies (FILM 150) or Introduction to Media (FILM 160).
-Students in the stand-alone track are expected to teach in the two courses above as well as two other courses in either Film and Media Studies or an allied program, with the permission of the DGS.
+Students in the stand-alone track are expected to teach in the two courses above as well as two other courses in either film and media studies or an allied program, with the permission of the DGS.

 Master’s Degree